-The mission of the Rock Hall Main Street Committee is to develop short and long-term strategies and initiatives to revitalize, re-energize and re-populate Main Street for the enjoyment of both community members and visitors, while also finding ways to extend our tourist season.
+The mission of Main Street Rock Hall is to develop short and long-term strategies and initiatives to revitalize, re-energize and re-populate Main Street for the enjoyment of both community members and visitors, while also finding ways to extend our tourist season.
 This mission will be accomplished by identifying ways to attract and retain sustainable and viable businesses serving the diverse needs of visitors and residents throughout the year.

 The National Trust Main Street program has identified a four-point approach as the key to a successful revitalization campaign.
 These four points or categories, listed below, will provide a framework for our initiatives.
 These categories are: Organization, Promotion, Design, and Economic Restructuring.